mrbusche/bluesky-weekly-likes/README.md

-# Blue Sky Weekly Likes Email
+# Bluesky Weekly Likes Email

-This project automatically sends you a weekly email containing all your Blue Sky likes from the past week, including text content and links to any images or videos.
+This project automatically sends you a weekly email containing all your Bluesky likes from the past week, including text content and links to any images or videos.

 For accessibility purposes there is an HTML and text version of the generated email .